sunfish-prj/Platform-docs/docs/configurator/conf.rst

 SUNFISH Configurator
 ####################

-The overall structure of the source code is organized in the following files directories:
+The overall structure of the source code is organized in the following files and directories:
 	* /client/\*
 	* /configurator/\*
 	* /saltstack/\*